explosion-mental/mage/README.md

 - A patch that removes bar functionality (so no font loading are needed), which detaches mage from drw.c and drw.h and it's xft dep.
 - Order functions alphabetically
-- Handling directories with true recursiveness, with a configurable flag (currently it only handles whats inside a subdirectory but it doesn't go and loads subdirs)
+- Handling directories with true recursiveness, with a configurable flag.
+Currently it only handles whats inside a directory but it doesn't handles if the loaded file is a directory, tldr it loads `find -maxdepth 1 <directory>`.

 # decisions